Project-Herophilus/Event-Builder/README.md

    </dependency>
 ```
 2. You can clone the repository and locally build the code.
 This will produce a jar file that can be included into the other project

-# Builds/Releases
-This section will cover both local and automated builds.

-## Local Builds
-1. Use common command line mechanisms or through your IDE to build

 If you would like to contribute feel free to, contributions are always welcome!!!!